shekmenon039/shekmenon039/README.md

 - 👋 Hi, I’m @shekmenon039
-- 👀 I love to tinker with OS'es
+- 👀 I love to tinker with OS'es and make emulators
 - 🌱 I’m currently learning to make OS for many machines
 - 💞️ I’m looking to collaborate on anything related to firmware development
 - 📫 How to reach me - You can reach me on LinkedIn - www.linkedin.com/in/shekhar-menon039

 <!---